Mokopirirakau "Open Bay Islands"

 Description

-A unique species of Mokopirirakau that was once thought to be restricted to the Open Bay Islands off the western coast of Haast in southern Westland.
-Generally considered to be one of the smallest Mokopirirakau species, this may no longer be true, with the discovery of a distinct alpine population on the adjacent mainland in 2021.
-Although genetically similar, these populations are fairly distinctive from each other, showcasing differences in both pattern and colouration.
+A unique species of Mokopirirakau that was once considered restricted to the Open Bay Islands off the western coast of Haast in southern Westland.
+Historically this species was considered the smallest member of the Mokopirirakau genus, however, the discovery of a distinct alpine population on the adjacent mainland in 2021 was markedly larger, and thus it has been theorised that the island population may show dwarfism in response to the available habitat on the small island (Taumaka - 20 hectares).
+Although genetically similar, these populations are fairly distinctive, showcasing differences in both pattern and colouration.

 Open Bay Islands: